workgroupengineering/Documentation/docs/getting-started/assets.md

 <Image Source="avares://MyAssembly/Assets/icon.png"/>
 ```

+Avalonia can provide converters which can load assets for bitmaps, icons and fonts out of the box.
+So assets Uri can be automatically converted to any of following types: [IImage](http://reference.avaloniaui.net/api/Avalonia.Media/IImage), [IBitmap](http://reference.avaloniaui.net/api/Avalonia.Media.Imaging/IBitmap), [WindowIcon](http://reference.avaloniaui.net/api/Avalonia.Controls/WindowIcon) and [FontFamily](http://reference.avaloniaui.net/api/Avalonia.Media/FontFamily)

 ### Referencing manifest resources <a id="referencing-manifest-resources"></a>

 Assets can also be included in .NET applications by using the `<EmbeddedResource>` MSBuild item which causes the file to be included in the assembly as a [manifest resource](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.assembly.getmanifestresourcenames).